Table of Contents

 Step 4.
 In the Pictures drop-down menu, select a destination for the scan.
 Here, I select the "Picture" folder.

 Your scanned files can show up in different places depending on what brand of scanner you use and the storage location you choose.
-If you fail to find the scanned files, you can also turn to EaseUS Data Recovery Wizard.
-It can scan your whole disk or partition to help you find lost or existing files.
+If you fail to find the scanned files, you can also turn to deep scan recovery with EaseUS Data Recovery Wizard.
+It can scan and recover formatted hard drive to help you find lost or existing files.

-Here are 4 additional questions about where to find scanned documents on Mac and Windows.
+Here are 4 additional questions about where to find scanned document on Mac and Windows.
 Check here for the answers.

-1. Where do I find scanned documents on my iPhone?
+1. Where do I find scanned document on my iPhone?

-On your iPhone, iPad, or iPod touch, you may use the Notes app to read and download documents that you have scanned.
+On your iPhone, iPad, or iPod touch, you may use the Google drive app to read and download documents that you have scanned.
 Choose a note with a scanned document from your Notes on iCloud account.

-2. Where do I find scanned documents on my computer?
+2. Where do I find scanned document on my computer?

 - Click the "Windows" - "Start" buttons.